Skip to Content

 Osaka may not be as buzzing as Tokyo but it's just as gay friendly and safe

-We definitely felt safe to be ourselves in Osaka
+We felt safe to be ourselves in Osaka

 Osaka gay district

-The busiest gay area in Osaka is, without a doubt, Doyama.
-While the district is not as exclusively gay as those you would find in either Tokyo or Shinjuku, there is still plenty of fun to be had.
+The busiest gay area in Osaka is, without a doubt, Doyamacho.
+While the district is not as exclusively gay as those in Tokyo or Shinjuku, there is still plenty of fun to be had.

 Explore Japan with a gay group by joining a gay tour by Out Adventures